DavidKeller/kademlia/README.md

     // [...]
 ```

-Searching for value associated with "key":
+Searching for value associated with "key1":
 ```C++
     // This callback will be called once the load succeed or failed. auto on_load = [&s]( std::error_code const& failure